-Fascinating Frozen Bubbles
+2. Blowing Frozen Bubbles

 The bubbles formed crystals, froze, then completely collapsed into shimmering fragments.
 My oldest son enjoyed scooping up the shattered bubbles with his hand and blowing them into the sky like foam.

+Next, we used bubble wands to blow bubbles the old-fashioned way.
+The bubbles froze mid-air, exploded, then dropped to the ground.
 Sometimes, a bubble would cling to a hedge or bounce along the surface of the snow like a ball, until it shattered or ripped.

 Save This Activity